Jvvillasb/Jvvillasb/README.md

-- 🔭 I’m currently internship at Fatec/CRZ
+- 🔭 I’m currently JR Developer at Ledware
-- 🌱 I’m currently learning Java for Web
+- 🌱 I’m currently working with Java and Spring

 - 🎯 Goal: Become a reference when it comes to java web
 - 🚀 Hobbies: Play, Movies and Be in peace